Planting a garden this year? Here are some easy tips to make gardening with kids easy and fun!

 Gardening with Kids +Free Plant Observation Journal

-I’m not the best gardener but I try every year with my daycare kids.
-We have always used these Miracle-Gro Gro-ables that I usually find at Walmart/Target because they make it so easy.
-But this year I can’t find them so we are using seeds and this set of seed starters.
-They are super easy, we just add the seeds and water.
+I’m not the best gardener, but I try every year with my daycare kids.
+We have always used these Miracle-Gro Gro-ables that I used to be able to find at Walmart/Target because they make it so easy, but this year, I can’t find them.
+Instead, we are using seeds and this set of seed starters.
+They are super easy; we just add the seeds and water.
 That’s it!
-I keep them in egg cartons so they don’t get water all over but you can also buy seed started that come with a tray.
-Once they have expanded a bit we transfer them to pots.
+You can wait until the plants grow a bit in the starters or just put them directly in the pots.
 It’s super easy!

-Some of our seeds needed to start inside before being moved out to the garden beds so we simply took off the top of the seed pod and placed it in a cup, making sure it got lots of sun and water.
-In a few days, we’ll transfer them into our outdoor garden beds.
+Some of our seeds needed to start inside before being moved out to the garden beds, so we simply placed the seed pod in a cup, making sure it got lots of sun and water.
+In a few days, we’ll transfer them to our outdoor garden beds.

 This is another one of those easy gardening ideas that helps expand the learning kids can do in the garden.
 It opens conversations about the life cycle of plants and what happens in a garden.
 The free printable has pages for what plants need to grow, what we planted, and daily (or weekly) observations.